bcmpinc/StardewHack/WearMoreRings/README.md

 Mods adding additional rings most should work out of the box.
 For backwards compatibility this mod provides an API to access the equipped rings: [IWearMoreRingsAPI](https://github.com/bcmpinc/StardewHack/blob/master/WearMoreRings/IWearMoreRingsAPI.cs).

 ## Changes
+#### 6.3:
+* Name the combined ring used for ring storage to clearly communicate its purpose.
+* Prevent crash caused by equipping the combined ring inside of itself.
+* Add support for local co-op (aka split-screen).

 #### 6.2:
 * Added `player_dismantle_nested` command to get rid of nested combined rings, prior to accessing the forge.
 * Fixed issue with re-joining in multiplayer creating nested combined rings.